ctx0001/LOE2_BeyondTheDevil/README.md

 # Legacy of Evil II: Beyond The Devil

-A singleplayer horror adventure written in c# using unity **Note**: I am still working on code documentation and some optimizations to improve readability and logic
+A singleplayer horror adventure written in c# using unity<br/>
+**Note**: I am still working on code documentation and some optimizations to improve readability and logic

 ## Project Structure: